Visit Banff, Canada

 Fox Hotel & Suites is located in the middle of Banff, just a ten minute walk from the town’s main strip of restaurants and bars.
 Its roaring fire and lodge-style design create the atmosphere of a cosy mountain retreat.

-The cosy and stylish Moose Hotel & Suites is located on Banff Avenue, in the heart of the picturesque mountain town.
+The cozy and stylish Moose Hotel & Suites is located on Banff Avenue, in the heart of the picturesque mountain town.
 Comfortable and quirky with great service, The Moose is a relaxing retreat surrounded by the snow-clad peaks of Banff National Park.

 Located just outside of Banff and surrounded by the magnificent Rocky Mountains, Hidden Ridge Resort offers spacious log cabins tucked away in the forests of Tunnel Mountain.